deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 .. note::

-   This file is *not* required when running jobs on Bohrium via DPDispachter or on a cluster via slurm.
+   This file is *not* required when running jobs on Bohrium via DPDispachter.
 In such case, users need to prepare `machine_dpdispatcher.yaml`_ instead.

-To run ABACUS-DeePKS training process on a local machine or on a cluster via PBS, it is recommended to use the DeePKS built-in dispatcher and prepare ``machine.yaml`` file as follows.
+To run ABACUS-DeePKS training process on a local machine or on a cluster via slurm or PBS, it is recommended to use the DeePKS built-in dispatcher and prepare ``machine.yaml`` file as follows.

 .. code-block:: yaml